lucyparsons/OpenOversight/docs/advanced_csv_import.md

 Before you start
 ----------------
-CSV uploads should always be tested locally or in other non-production environments and it is strongly recommended to have the database backed up before running the command.
+CSV uploads should always be tested locally or in other non-production environments, and it is strongly recommended to have the database backed up before running the command.
 The command is designed to fail early and will only commit the changes if it didn't encounter any problems.
 The command however is pretty powerful and can therefore lead to data loss and inconsistencies if the provided csv files are not prepared correctly.